ipfs/js-ipfs/SPEC/FILES.md

 {
     path: '/tmp/myfile.txt', // The file path
-    content: <data> // A Buffer, Readable Stream, Pull Stream or File with the contents of the file }
+    content: <data> // A Buffer, Readable Stream, Pull Stream or File with the contents of the file
+    mode: <Number> // optional integer mode to store the entry with
+    mtime: <time> // optional value representing the modification time of the entry - either a `Date` object, an object with `{ secs, nsecs }` properties where `secs` is the number of seconds since (positive) or before (negative) the Unix Epoch began and `nsecs` is the number of nanoseconds since the last full second, or the output of `process.hrtime()`
+}
 ```
 If no `content` is passed, then the path is treated as an empty directory